tPl0ch/kubernetes-event-store-cluster/README.md

 # EventStore - Dockerfile

-This is an up-to-date Dockerfile for installing [EventStore](https://geteventstore.com/) without the mono runtime within an `ubuntu:trusty` image.
+This is an up-to-date Dockerfile for installing [EventStore](https://geteventstore.com/) without the mono runtime within an `ubuntu:trusty` image as base.

 ### Building the image

+By default it's building the latest (currently `3.3.0`) version.

 ```sh
 $ git clone https://github.com/tPl0ch/docker-event-store.git